 Shark decoys have been shown to work as sea turtle 'scarecrows', though these decoys also frightened-off target finfish species (tunas, billfish, mahi-mahi).
 However, there remains potential to develop decoys which maintain target species catch rates while deterring sea turtles from approaching baited longline hooks.

 Deep setting is a longline fishing technique where hooks are set below a critical depth, out of range of most bycatch species, but within the range that target species are usually captured.
-In early trials at sea, deep setting was shown to decrease bycatch of sea turtles.
-Recent research challenges this finding.
+In early trials at sea, deep setting was shown to decrease bycatch of sea turtles, however, subsequent research has challenged these findings.
+Deep-set buoy gear has been trialed recently in a US swordfish fishery.

 Depredation - the removal of bait and damage of hooked fish by sharks and cetaceans - is a major issue for pelagic longline fleets, with a negative impact on their economic profitability [1,2].
 In the BMIS, ‘Depredation Mitigation Devices (DMDs)’ are principally technologies designed to reduce cetacean bycatch through the use of physical barriers.